Last Updated on

 Tip: The daily intake of nut butter should be restricted to no more than two tablespoons on account of their high caloric value and fat content.
 A sandwich made quickly and easily from peanut butter, or another nut butter of your choice is an effective and healthy way to tackle unexpected hunger pangs.

-Tip: The easiest way to incorporate oatmeal into your diet is to boil it with some milk and have when hungry.
+Tip: The easiest way to incorporate oatmeal into your diet is to boil it with some milk and eat when hungry.

-Salmon, rich in omega-3 fatty acids, calcium and proteins should be seriously considered as a food of choice during pregnancy.
-Fatty acids such as omega-3 are essential for the development of the nervous system and the brain of the unborn baby.
+Salmon, rich in omega-3 fatty acids, calcium and proteins can also be included in measured proportions in your pregnancy diet, but only after consulting your nutritionist.
+It consists of fatty acids such as omega-3, which are essential for the development of the nervous system and the brain of the unborn baby.

-Tip: The easiest way to incorporate salmon into your diet is to pan sear salmon filet in olive oil sprinkle with salt and pepper and have three times a week.
+Tip: The easiest way to incorporate salmon into your diet is to pan sear salmon filet in olive oil, sprinkle with salt and pepper and have it once a week if your dietician/nutritionist deems safe for you to have it.

 Tip: Cooked broccoli can be added to pasta along with other vegetables and meats to make a tasty and healthy meal.

-Beans are rich in proteins and fibre, their high potassium and magnesium content is also useful for pregnant women.
-Beans are known to prevent constipation which is one of the difficulties pregnant women face often.
+Beans are a rich source of protein and fibre, and their high potassium and magnesium content can also be useful for pregnant women.
+Beans are known to prevent constipation which is one of the common complaints in pregnancy.

 Tip: Baked beans and bread are good to indulge every once in a while.
 Cooked beans with rice (Rajma Chawal) are also a tasty option for pregnant women.

 Cheese is again a great source of calcium and also contains milk proteins.
-While some types of cheese are not recommended for pregnant women commercial varieties such as cheddar and mozzarella are perfectly safe.
+While some types of cheese are not recommended for pregnant women, paneer or cottage cheese is a great way to add calcium into the diet.

-The required nutrient intake of women considerably increases during pregnancy.
-The added nutrients are required both, for the mother’s body to cope with the stresses and strains of pregnancy and to provide the necessary nourishment for the baby developing in the womb.
-The good news is that the increased nutritional requirements can be easily met with incorporating certain foods; even more exciting is the large variety of foods that can be added for this purpose.
+The required nutrient intake considerably increases during pregnancy.
+The added nutrients are required both, for the mother’s body to cope with the stresses and strains of pregnancy and to provide the necessary nourishment for the developing baby in the womb.
+The good news is that the increased nutritional requirements can be easily met with incorporating certain foods.
+Even more exciting is the large variety of foods that can be added for this purpose.

 Also Read: What Medicines To Avoid When Pregnant